 Amanda Sampedro wears number 10 on her shirt in the Atlético de Madrid Women's Team.
 A number reserved for the cracks, with the badge of the team of her life.
 The one she yearned to wear when she went with her family to the Vicente Calderón stadium.
 From yearning, she now treads the Wanda Metropolitano and wears the shirt of her dreams every weekend.
 "When you get there, you realise that those dreams that seemed so far out of reach when you were young are much closer than you might imagine," she says with a smile.

 When you get there, you realise that those dreams that seemed so far out of reach when you were young are much closer than you might imagine

 Sampedro is now an example to all girls who want to start to play football.
 "When I started it was unfortunate that there wasn't so much talk about women's football as today.
 My reference was Fernando Torres."
 Now she is lucky to be part of a real top team: "If I had to choose an ideal team from the Iberdrola League, I would have my 20 team-mates."

-A team, the Atlético de Madrid Women's Team, that has won the Iberdrola League for the second year running: "It is very difficult to do what we did last year, to be Champions League and reach the final of the Queen's Cup, and this year we did it again.
+A team, the Atlético de Madrid Women's Team, that won in 2019 with the Iberdrola League for the third year running: "It is very difficult to do what we did last year, to be league champions and reach the final of the Queen's Cup, and this year we did it again.
 When you win the League, it's very difficult to do better," says Sampedro.

 The red and white captain points to Iberdrola's commitment to women's football.
 "Since Iberdrola came into the League, it has grown visibly.
 This is the way.
 We need sponsorship to be able to move on.
 The fact that Iberdrola has taken this step has helped women's football grow a lot in Spain."